SummerXIATIAN/bili-community-detection/readme.md

 ### 5. p5_export_js.ipynb (Do not need to run)
 This is an auxiliary notebook used to transform the data of nodes and edges to `.js` or `.json` format that can be used in the visualization webpages.

+### 6. p6_plots_eval.ipynb
+This notebook is used to draw the plots in the report and evaluate the performance of each of the community detection algorithm.

 ## Visualization